-In 2000, however, the FDA licensed PCV (pneumococcal conjugate vaccine), a vaccine that's safe and effective for use in young children under the age of 2.
+In 2000, however, the FDA licensed PCV (pneumococcal conjugate vaccine), a vaccine that's safe and effective for use in children under age 2.
 In 2010, a newer version called PCV13 was introduced.
 Here is information about these vaccines to help you make informed decisions about protecting the health of your children as well as your own.

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will provide free children’s preventive care services, including checkups, vaccinations and screening tests.
 Learn more.

 Pneumococcal disease is an infection caused by the bacteria Streptococcus pneumoniae or pneumococcus.
-People can be infected with the bacteria, carry it in their throat, and not be ill.
-But they can still spread it, primarily in droplets from their nose or mouth when they breathe, cough, or sneeze.
+People can be infected with the bacteria, or they can carry it in their throat, and not be ill.
+Those carriers can still spread it, primarily in droplets from their nose or mouth when they breathe, cough, or sneeze.